-The Certified Medication Assisted Treatment Advocate (CMA) Training Course Laura McNicholas, MD, University of Pennsylvania, Philadelphia, PA Joycelyn Woods, MA, MARS Project, Bronx, NY and NAMA-R, New York, NY Barry Page, Maryland Department of Health & Mental Hygiene, Catonsville, MD Claude Hopkins, CDAC, JSAS Healthcare, Inc., Neptune, NJ and NAMA-R, New York, NY Cheryl Blankenship Kupras, LCSW, Santa Clara DADS-AMT Program, San Jose, CA and NAMA-R, New York, NY Zac Talbott, CMA, Counseling Solutions of Chatsworth, Chatsworth, GA and NAMA Recovery, TN/GA Chapter Brenda Davis, MSW, Beth Israel Medical Center, New York, NY and NAMA-R, New York, NY Herman Joseph, PhD, Stop Stigma Now, New York, NY and NAMA-R, New York, NY Center for Substance Abuse and Treatment, Substance Abuse and Mental Health Services Administration (SAMHSA), Rockville, MD The leading advocate and recovery organization for medication assisted treatment, the National Alliance for Medication Assisted Recovery (NAMA Recovery), developed this training believing that professionals, patients and their families can work together for a better understanding of the physiology of addiction and the use of medication assisted treatment (MAT).
+The Certified Medication Assisted Treatment Advocate (CMA) Training Course Laurel A-B Laura McNicholas, MD, University of Pennsylvania, Philadelphia, PA Joycelyn Woods, MA, MARS Project, Bronx, NY and NAMA-R, New York, NY Barry Page, Maryland Department of Health & Mental Hygiene, Catonsville, MD Claude Hopkins, CDAC, JSAS Healthcare, Inc., Neptune, NJ and NAMA-R, New York, NY Cheryl Blankenship Kupras, LCSW, Santa Clara DADS-AMT Program, San Jose, CA and NAMA-R, New York, NY Zac Talbott, CMA, Counseling Solutions of Chatsworth, Chatsworth, GA and NAMA Recovery, TN/GA Chapter Brenda Davis, MSW, Beth Israel Medical Center, New York, NY and NAMA-R, New York, NY Herman Joseph, PhD, Stop Stigma Now, New York, NY and NAMA-R, New York, NY Center for Substance Abuse and Treatment, Substance Abuse and Mental Health Services Administration (SAMHSA), Rockville, MD The leading advocate and recovery organization for medication assisted treatment, the National Alliance for Medication Assisted Recovery (NAMA Recovery), developed this training believing that professionals, patients and their families can work together for a better understanding of the physiology of addiction and the use of medication assisted treatment (MAT).
 Both patients and non-patients are encouraged to become Certified Medication Assisted Treatment Advocates (CMA).
 The course presentation includes:

 Medication Assisted Treatment-Basic clinical information about methadone and buprenorphine treatment.
 Addiction & Methadone-Current science about addiction in a language understandable to the non-clinician.
-Regulations & Accreditation-Current regulations explained by the federal agency that oversees methadone and buprenorphine treatment, and the State Opioid Treatment Authority.
+Regulations & Accreditation-Current regulations explained by the federal agency that oversees methadone and buprenorphine treatment and the State Opioid Treatment Authority.
 Basic Advocacy-Basic tools for advocacy, managing simple issues that confront advocates, educating patients about their rights, handling grievances, legal issues, and working within communities to benefit patients and treatment.
 Participants will gain the initial tools for basic advocacy in order to grow and develop into successful advocates.
 The course involves eight hours of rigorous training and fulfills the training requirement for Certification as a Medication Assisted Treatment Advocate (CMA).
-Candidates for certification must register with NAMA Recovery prior to the conference.
-There is a separate registration fee for the event.
-The fee includes all materials, 2016/2017 membership in NAMA Recovery, and the application for CMA.
-Registration information is available at: www.methadone.org.
+There is a separate registration fee for this pre-conference event.

+Onsite registration will begin at 8:00 a.m. outside the session room.
 NAMA Recovery cannot guarantee a place to anyone not pre-registered.
 Lunch is not provided.
-Sponsored by the National Alliance for Medication Assisted Recovery (NAMA Recovery) 8:00 a.m. - 5:00 p.m.
+Sponsored by the National Alliance for Medication Assisted Recovery (NAMA Recovery) 8:00 a.m.-5:30 p.m.